eloraju/valheim-with-controls/README.md

 Last update for today.
 Managed to deploy everything to AWS woopwoop.
 Discord key validation aint working yet but that's tomorrow's problem.

 New day.
 Managed to make the whole thing work!
-Just added a test command that I'll try to call from discrod.
+Just added a test command that I'll try to call from discord.
+Aaand it didn't work.
+For some reason discord doesn't accept the response.
+I'll figure this out later.